Cycling74/rnbo.oscquery.runner/README.md

 `.local` names resolve natively on Windows 10 and later — no Bonjour install needed.
 Note that name resolution generally prefers IPv6, so `ping <hostname>.local` will usually answer from the `fe80::` address even though the `169.254.x.x` one is present and working.
+An IPv6 ping reply only confirms that the host is reachable over IPv6; it does not confirm connectivity to the runner.
+Use `ping -4 <hostname>.local` to check IPv4 connectivity.
 On older Windows versions either install Apple's Bonjour or connect by address.

 **Linux** — with NetworkManager, the same settings as the runner: